 Marijuana, known as weed, cannabis or spliff is an illegal drug in Malta.
+But if you measure your cbd dosage, it’s not illegal.
 Maltese law takes a harsh stance against illicit drugs of any kind, even those categorised as “soft” drugs elsewhere.
 Importation of illegal drugs should not even be contemplated by anyone, even if it’s a small amount for personal use.

 Customs employ advanced detection techniques with sniffer dogs at the airport, and prison terms are often handed out to offenders.
 In addition the police and the armed forces work together to intercept any trafficking by sea.

 During 2007, an Egyptian national was sentenced to a 12 year custodial sentence and fined 15,000 Maltese Liri (about 35,000 Euros) for possession and dealing 14 kilograms of cannabis resin (hashish).